 Employees shall have no expectation of privacy in their use of City property, or in any of their personal property while it is located in or on City property.
-The City does not wish to unnecessarily intrude on the personal privacy of its employees: However, business necessity dictates that the City maintains strict control of its, facilities vehicle equipment, and information.

-Access and use of any City property, including but not limited to, buildings, grounds, desks, lockers, supplies, file cabinets, offices, work sites, telephones, computers, web sites, word processors, cell phones, vehicles, equipment, tool boxes, or any other city property, is conditioned upon the City's right to inspect, search or monitor the use of such property.
+Access and use of any City property, including but not limited to, buildings, grounds, desks, lockers, supplies, file cabinets, offices, work sites, telephones, computers, web sites, word processors, cell phones, vehicles, equipment, or any other city property, is conditioned upon the City's right to inspect, search or monitor the use of such property.

-Inspections, searches, and monitoring may be conducted with or without prior announcement for security reasons, if needed to retrieve a work-related file or report, or during a duly-authorized investigation when there is reasonable suspicion of theft, criminal activity or other misconduct.
-Such investigations may be directed towards, but are not limited to, employees or anyone entering, leaving, or on City premises.
+Inspections, searches, and monitoring may be conducted routinely with or without prior announcement for security or other reasons, or during a duly-authorized investigation when there is reasonable suspicion of theft, criminal activity or other misconduct.
+Such investigations may be directed towards, but are not limited to, employees or anyone entering, leaving, or on city premises.

-The City is obligated to investigate when there is reasonable suspicion of misconduct.
+The City is obligated to investigate when there is reasonable suspicion of criminal activity or misconduct.
 Employees are expected to cooperate fully in all such investigations.
-During such investigations, and under certain circumstances, employees reasonably suspected of such misconduct may be asked to provide access to any personal property that is located on City property.
+During such investigations employees reasonably suspected of such activity or misconduct may be asked to provide access to any personal property that is located on City property.
 Denying such access is a violation of this policy.
-Personal property may include, but is not limited to the following: